heartbeatgmbh/sdk-partner-api/README.md

-# Heartbeat Parnter API SDK
+# Heartbeat Partner API SDK

 Access the Heartbeat Content Hub Partner APIs with this easy to use PHP SDK.